gazpachu/joanmira/content/work/2015-12-04---dove/index.md

 Another interesting part of my work in this project is related with the navigation.
 I built both, the main navigation and the anchor link navigation.
 The first one features an innovative single column scrollable menu in the desktop view and a multi-column scrollable menu in the mobile view.
 Both approaches use the same markup, which was quite an achievement due to the complexity and differences between both modes.

 Aside from the development tasks, I also was involved in many of the interactions with the design, UX, content, platform and QA teams.
-We followed a an Agile methodology, which means morning stand-ups, continuos refactoring, Jira issue tracking, back-end and front-end integration stage, etc. We also started to use Sketch and Zeplin rather than the classing Photoshop PSDs.
+We followed a an Agile methodology, which means morning stand-ups, continuous refactoring, Jira issue tracking, back-end and front-end integration stage, etc. We also started to use Sketch and Zeplin rather than the classing Photoshop PSDs.

 ![](./images/3.jpg)